 The potential solution described in clause 5.1.3 is a fully NRM-based approach that extends the existing NRM fragments to realize dynamic composition of a CCL.
 The solution allows the MnS consumer to either directly compose the CCL or to request a MnS producer to compose the CCL.
 The solution enhances the existing ACCL with small straightforward implementable changes that reuse existing information elements like the condition monitor.

 Therefore, the solution described in clause 5.1.3 is a feasible solution for dynamic composition of CCLs.
+The conditions under which a CCL can be dynamically composed can be defined using the mechanism provided in clause 5.2.3.3.

+Furthermore, it is recommended to use activation of planned configurations (3GPP TR 28.872 [7], clause 5.3) as a solution for the use case Dynamic CCL Creation.

+Following is the wayforward for the normative work:

+1) LoopTriggerObject is of type Plan (TR 28.872), so the name containment of plans is applied.

+2) The operation in the LoopTriggerObject plan would specify “creation/activation for a CCL”

+4) The LoopTriggerObject includes special profile containing information on the possible elements in the conditions, i.e., the ones which can be evaluated for triggering the loop.
+Only the elements in the profile are the ones on which conditions can be expressed, i.e. conditions on other elements will be considered invalid.

+5) The conditions attached to the plan are the conditions to be evaluated for the CCL creation.
+The condition is expressed as described in the solution.